-Critically, that frequency centering can’t be done too tightly: full duplex on your cellphone is achieved by placing receive and transmit on two slightly different frequencies so that they don’t interfere with each other.
+This cell phone repair notes, critically, that frequency centering can’t be done too tightly: full duplex on your cellphone is achieved by placing receive and transmit on two slightly different frequencies so that they don’t interfere with each other.
 So the antenna response has to be wide enough to provide good performance at both frequencies.

 Meanwhile, Imec is actually working on something different.
 The duplexer in the phone separates out the receive and transmit signal paths.
 Filters are typically implemented using relatively bulky surface acoustic wave (SAW) or thin-film bulk acoustic resonator ((T)FBAR) devices.
 Imec wanted to try instead to use an electrical-balancing (EB) technique, with the initial goal of simplifying the circuit.

 The high-level concept they’re exploring was actually used in the original telephone: taking a combined full duplex signal, consisting of mixed receive and transmit, and subtracting out the transmit signal (which you know because you’re at its origin) to get the pure receive signal.
 While that was a simple thing on old phones at voice frequency, it’s apparently not so easy up in the many-megahertz range with changing conditions.
 The three challenges in particular are isolation between receive and transmit, linearity, and insertion loss – and managing these in the face of changing antenna impedance.

 In this particular project, Imec tackled the linearity and insertion loss as a step towards a commercially-viable EB duplexer.
 This is distinct from optimizing the antenna; they’re complementary solutions.